DilumIsa/C---Programming-Project/README.md

 # C-Programming-Project
-This is where my one of 3rd yr undergraduate project using C programming language.
+"This is one of my 3rd-year undergraduate projects developed using the C programming language."